An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Introduction

 \section{Introduction}

-We present an in-depth observational study of the edge-on giant disc galaxy \N7572 and the vertical structure of its disc. \N7572 is a quiescent S0 counterpart of ``super spirals'', the most massive star-forming disc galaxies in the Universe \citep{OLNH16}. {Its somewhat smaller visual diameter is due to much higher mass-to-light ratio because of old stellar content.} {According to our analysis,} the \N7572 disc component is six times as massive as the disc of the Milky Way (MW)\footnote{{The total mass of the MW stellar disc (thin and thick components) is about $4 \cdot 10^{10}$~\Ms~\citep{Bland-Hawthorn2016}}}, its rotation velocity reaches 370~{\kms} and the radius is $R_{25}=0.51~\mathrm{arcmin}\approx24.6$~kpc\footnote{Value $R_{25}$ is the 25~mag arcsec$^{-2}$ isophotal radius in the $B$-band.} \citep[HyperLeda,][]{Makarov2014} (see Fig.~\ref{fig:image} and Table~\ref{tab_properties}).
-With the total $r$-band luminosity of {$1.1\cdot10^{11}$~L$_{\odot}$} and the corrected colour $g-r=0.80$~mag, {\N7572 is as luminous as bright cluster galaxies like Messier~87 in the Virgo cluster} and it sits on the bright end of the red sequence populated by the most massive ellipticals and cD galaxies\footnote{The predicted colour at the red sequence for {M$_r=-23.0$~mag} is $g-r=0.81$~mag \citep{RCSED}}.
+We present an in-depth observational study of the edge-on giant disc galaxy \N7572 and the vertical structure of its disc. \N7572 is a quiescent S0 counterpart of ``super spirals'', the most massive star-forming disc galaxies in the Universe \citep{OLNH16}.
+Its somewhat small diameter compare to the galaxies in \citet{OLNH16} is due to \N7572's large mass-to-light ratio caused by its old stellar populations.
+According to our analysis, the \N7572 disc component is five times as massive as the disc of the Milky Way (MW)\footnote{The total mass of the MW stellar disc (thin and thick components) is about $4 \times 10^{10}$~\Ms~\citep{Bland-Hawthorn2016}.}, its rotation velocity reaches 370~{\kms} and the radius is $R_{25}=0.51~\mathrm{arcmin}\approx24.6$~kpc\footnote{Value $R_{25}$ is the 25~mag arcsec$^{-2}$ isophotal radius in the $B$-band.} \citep[HyperLeda,][]{Makarov2014} (see Fig.~\ref{fig:image} and Table~\ref{tab_properties}).
+With a total $r$-band luminosity of $1.1\times10^{11}$~L$_{\odot}$ and the corrected colour $g-r=0.80$~mag, \N7572 is as luminous as bright cluster galaxies like Messier~87 in the Virgo cluster and it sits on the bright end of the red sequence populated by the most massive ellipticals and cD galaxies\footnote{The predicted colour at the red sequence for M$_r=-23.0$~mag is $g-r=0.81$~mag \citep{RCSED}.}.
 The unique properties of this object and its edge-on orientation provide us with an opportunity to investigate the vertical structure of the disc components of a galaxy having a significantly larger size than the MW.